timothymi/building-a-multibranch-pipeline-project/README.md

 which delivery stage of your Pipeline is executed.

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) you'll be creating yourself during the tutorial and the `scripts` subdirectory contains shell scripts with commands that are executed when Jenkins processes either the "Deliver for development" or "Deploy for production" stages of your Pipeline (depending on the branch that Jenkins builds from).
+The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) You'll be creating yourself during the tutorial and the `scripts` subdirectory contains shell scripts with commands that are executed when Jenkins processes either the "Deliver for development" or "Deploy for production" stages of your Pipeline (depending on the branch that Jenkins builds from).